 Depending on the speed of your skip, this walking tour through one of Beijing's most historic areas could take two hours or more.
-There are a few places to stop and refuel along the way though, and it's worth it to discover a fascinating area of Beijing and be in with the chance of winning an awesome prize at the end.
+There are a few places to stop and refuel along the way though, and it's worth it to discover a fascinating area of Beijing.

 1 Former children's bookstore